 JetBlue (United States)

-Pet-Friendly Features: Buy a seat to bring a second pet, pet strollers checked for free
+Pet-Friendly Features: Buy a seat to bring a second pet, generous legroom

-However, there are a number of pet-friendly features when you fly with JetBlue.
+But there are a number of pet-friendly features offered when you fly with JetBlue.
 Firstly, it’s possible for each passenger to fly with two pets in the cabin, thanks to the option to buy an additional seat.

 While pets need to stay in their carrier at all times, and be stowed underneath the seat in front during taxi, take-off and landing, during most of the flight you’re welcome to sit the carrier on your lap – it’s listed in their policy!
 If you have another pet with their own seat, that pet’s carrier can sit on the seat or in your lap.